tanush-em/ADEPTUS/content/event/learnathon-2025.md

 - **Registration Fee**: Free

 ## 📚 Learnathon Structure
+The learnathon is structured in such a way that it helps even complete beginners to get into the space of data science and get their hands dirty on basic projects.

 ### **Day 1: Foundations of Data Science & EDA**
 🛠 **Topics Covered:**